 Pump the brakes.
 To you, an outing with lots of other people (including kids his own age) may seem like a great idea, but your well-meaning adventure can end up being a disaster if you’re not prepared.

 - Safety first: It might be your instinct to keep Baby restrained, maybe in a stroller or carrier, while out in a big crowd.
-While it’s smart thinking to keep him close to you, it may cause some frustration for your big explorer who wants to take in the scene.
-Remember to keep your eyes on him at all times, and make note of any security areas, which you may need to find if you become separated.
+While it’s smart thinking to keep them close to you, it may cause some frustration for your big explorer who wants to take in the scene.
+Remember to keep your eyes on them at all times, and make note of any security areas, which you may need to find if you become separated.

 - Be prepared: Making a checklist and packing up the night before can help to ensure you won’t forget anything you need in that last minute frenzy that is getting a toddler out the door.
 Pack a little extra, too, in case you end up spending more time away from home than you’d anticipated.
-It’s always better to have an extra snack or diaper than to have to head out while he’s still having fun because you didn’t bring just one more.
+It’s always better to have an extra snack or diaper than to have to head out while they're still having fun because you didn’t bring just one more.